thomasmf/nomenine-defunct/documentation/reference/context.md

         ( loop [ ... ] .)

 **loop** evaluates the quoted expression repeatedly like in a loop.
-The loop will not stop the word **stop** is used.
+The loop will stop when the word **stop** is used.

 **loop** will return the **context** in which it is used.
-The above example is usually equivalent to:
+The above example is equivalent to:

         loop [ ... ]